usaid-cs/yesterday-i-learned/random.md

 1. The first batch of volunteers from the Royal Hong Kong Regiment consisted of 99 European men.
 1. Duolingo determines your timezone using your device's local time.
 And you can be in two timezones at the same time.
 1. Steve Jobs has a daughter called Eve.
-1. Some organic samples must be coated in gold before an electron microscope could image them: "the electron microscope is only capable of producing topographies of conductive materials, such as metals"
 1. The [Isle of Man](https://en.m.wikipedia.org/wiki/List_of_Snaefell_Mountain_Course_fatalities) racecourse is the most fatal racecourse *in the wurld*, with multiple deaths every year except 2012.
 1. "人算不如天算" = "Man count what about sky count" 💯
 1. [胡楓](https://zh.wikipedia.org/wiki/%E8%83%A1%E6%A5%93) Bowie Wu chose that name because "楓樹一年四季都是紅色".
 Bad news for you buddy...